 Required Minimum Qualifications:

-- Excellent communication skills (verbal and written) and demonstrated ability to work collaboratively and effectively in a diverse and inclusive environment.
+- Excellent communication and interpersonal relations skills and demonstrated ability to work independently and in a collaborative environment.

 For questions about submitting application materials, contact Teresa Reese (email@example.com).

-For questions about the position, contact Carolyn Sheffield (email@example.com).
+For questions about the position, contact Aimee Plaisance (firstname.lastname@example.org)

-The successful candidate will be expected to meet library and university requirements for reappointment, promotion, and permanent status, as outlined in part 6.6 of the Faculty Handbook - http://provost.umbc.edu/faculty-handbook/.
+Salary: This position is a 12-month library faculty appointment at anticipated rank of Librarian I. Salary commensurate with experience — minimum salary $49,000.
+The successful candidate will be expected to meet library and university requirements for reappointment, promotion, and permanent status, as outlined in part 6.10 of the Faculty Handbook - http://provost.umbc.edu/faculty-handbook/.